michael-s-yao/accMRI/README.md

 pip install -r requirements.txt
 ```

-Download and organize the fastMRI single- and/or multi- coil data from the [fastMRI website](https://fastmri.med.nyu.edu/).
-For example the knee datasets should be organized as follows:
+Download and organize the fastMRI single- and multi- coil data from the [fastMRI website](https://fastmri.med.nyu.edu/).
+The datasets may be organized as follows:

 ```
 └── data